 Impacts were identified and categorised according to aspect, which is an element of an activity causing an impact.
-The list of aspects has been numbered for identification and is included in Appendix E1, Impact Assessment Tables.
+The list of aspects has been numbered for identification and is included in Appendix E1, Impact Assessment Tables, in Volume 1, and Appendix C in Volume 2.